sysdiglabs/promcat-resources/resources/mssql/INSTALL.md

 In order to get access to the tables you should create a user with the right permissions or use one with the right permissions.

 # Installing the exporter
-To deploy the [SQL Exporter](https://github.com/free/sql_exporter) you have to deploy the deployment that is located below in your or the image in your cluster or machine.
+To deploy the [SQL Exporter](https://github.com/free/sql_exporter) you have to deploy the deployment that is specified below or the image in your cluster or machine.

-To configure the exporter in your own Kubernetes deployment, you will install the deployment along a configmap and write the user and password in the next line:
+To configure the exporter in your Kubernetes deployment, you can install the deployment with a configmap and write the username and password as given below:

 ```yaml
 target: